netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-eks-elb.md

 ### Verify the solution

-After you have successfully deployed Netscaler VPX, AWS ELB, and Citrix ingress controller, you can verify the solution using a sample service.
+After you have successfully deployed Netscaler VPX, AWS ELB, and Netscaler ingress controller, you can verify the solution using a sample service.

 Perform the following: